-Hi, my name is Andrea, and I am here to leverage my 24 years of experience navigating bipolar disorder to help others live a fuller, more balanced life filled with faith, courage, and hope.
+My name is Andrea, and I am here to leverage my 25 years of real-life experience navigating bipolar disorder to help others who have bipolar live a fuller, more balanced life filled with faith, courage, and hope.

 Second only to proper medication, faith has been the single most important factor in surviving my bipolar diagnosis.
 When I am in the trenches, fighting unrelenting symptoms, it has always been my faith in Jesus Christ that has helped me hold on when I was ready to give up.